 Avocado for Baby

 Avocados are often called one of nature’s perfect foods because they contain so many of the nutrients a person needs to survive and thrive.
-They are packed with all the B vitamins (minus B12), vitamin C, a wide array of minerals and lots of brain-building omega-3 fatty acids.
-In fact, 88% of an avocado is made up of healthy fat, helping us absorb certain fat-soluble vitamins, control blood sugar and support a healthy cardiovascular system.
-Avocados provide our bodies with a lot of nutrient support, but they are also the perfect first food for baby.
-Avocados are soft and don’t need to be cooked, they’re versatile and can be stirred or blended into just about any puree for some additional healthy fat content, and the taste is mild enough for even the pickiest of eaters!
+They are packed with all the B vitamins (minus B12), vitamin C, a wide array of minerals, and many brain-building omega-3 fatty acids.
+88% of an avocado comprises healthy fat, helping us absorb certain fat-soluble vitamins, control blood sugar, and support a healthy cardiovascular system.
+Avocados provide our bodies with a lot of nutrient support, but they are also the perfect first food for your baby.
+Avocados are soft and don’t need to be cooked.
+They’re versatile and can be stirred or blended into just about any puree for some additional healthy fat content, and the taste is mild enough for even the pickiest of eaters!

 Highlighted Nutritional Importance of Avocados

-Vitamin K – vital for the blood clotting process and helps build a healthy skeletal system
+Vitamin K – is vital for the blood clotting process and helps build a healthy skeletal system.

-Vitamin B6 – needed to metabolize protein, fat and carbohydrates and helps form a healthy brain
+Vitamin B6 – is needed to metabolize protein, fat, and carbohydrates and helps form a healthy brain.

-Potassium – this electrolyte mineral works with sodium to help keep baby’s heart muscles working properly and efficiently
+Potassium – this electrolyte mineral works with sodium to help keep your baby’s heart muscles working properly and efficiently.